ccamel/awesome-ccamel/README.md

 - [apple/container](https://github.com/apple/container) - A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
 It is written in Swift, and optimized for Apple silicon.
 - [freedmand/textra](https://github.com/freedmand/textra) - A command-line application to convert images, PDFs, and audio files to text using Apple's APIs
 - [huri000/SwiftEntryKit](https://github.com/huri000/SwiftEntryKit) - SwiftEntryKit is a presentation library for iOS.
 It can be used to easily display overlays within your iOS apps.
+- [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This project is dedicated to collecting high-quality macOS software and organizing them systematically by different categories for easy search and use.
 - [rxhanson/Rectangle](https://github.com/rxhanson/Rectangle) - Move and resize windows on macOS with keyboard shortcuts and snap areas

 ## TeX